13 Key Shopify Metrics Every Ecommerce Marketer Should Track

 Suppose your total sales in October were $21,000, and you had a total of 1000 orders.
 Your October month’s AOV will be $21; i.e., each customer spent an average of $21 when they placed an order.

 Why it matters: The Shopify average order value gives profound insights into your customer’s spending behavior and lets you align pricing strategies accordingly.
-You can increase AOV through targeted upselling, cross-selling, and offering discounts, encouraging customers to purchase more products.
+You can increase AOV through targeted upselling, cross-selling, and offering discounts or gift certificates, encouraging customers to purchase more products.

 Optimizing for AOV is crucial as it impacts every sales funnel stage.
 Whether you want to incentivize new store visitors or increase the purchasing value of existing customers, AOV plays a significant role in reflecting your store’s overall customer experience.